intellifi-nl/push-doc/README.md

 We have choosen MQTT as our protocol for accessing the message bus.
 This protocol is widly used and also accesible from smaller platforms.
 A lot of librarys and programs are avaialble.
 At this moment we use [RabbitMQ](http://www.rabbitmq.com/) as our broker.

+You can connect to this message bus with your own applicaton if you wish.

+TODO: Elaborate on this!

 Websocket
 ---------

 We strongly believe in easy accessible events on all levels.
 That's why we build an websocket server that directly plugs in to the message bus.
 All messages can be accessed from within a browser.
 This makes it very easy to create interactive websites that support pushing.

+TODO: Elaborate on this!